ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 # Preserving Incomplete Uploads with "Prefer: transaction" {#prefer-transaction}

 The stateless design of HTTP generally implies that a request is atomic (otherwise parties would need to keep track of the state of a request while it's in progress).
-A benefit of this design is that a client does not need to be concerned with the side-effects of only the first half of an upload being honored, if there's an error partway through.
+Clients need not need be concerned with the side-effects of only the first half of an upload being honored, if there's an error partway through.

-However, some clients may desire partial state changes, particularly when remaking the upload is more expensive than the complexity of recovering from an interruption.
-In these cases, clients will want an incomplete request to be preserved as much as possible, so they may re-synchronize the state and pick up from where the incomplete request was terminated.
+However, some clients may desire partial state changes, particularly when remaking the upload is more expensive than recovering from an interruption.
+In these cases, clients will want an incomplete upload to be preserved as much as possible, so they may re-synchronize the state and pick up from where the incomplete request was terminated.

 The client's preference for atomic or upload-preserving behavior may be signaled by a Prefer header: